R4tonBaveur/GameOfLife/README.md

 # Presentation
-My Second java project(helped by my father (foxpaps on github)).
+My Second java project(very poorly coded helped by my father).
 It's just a basic version of the game of life as described here https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 # Rules
 The game is composed of a grid of cells.